Ritze03/cs2-linux-optimization/README.md

 - Fixing potential VAC errors caused by Gamescopes “nice” capabilities.

 Each step is designed to remove every bottleneck possible and make CS2 perform at its absolute best on Linux by eliminating shader stutter and ensuring consistent frametimes.

+### About the AI comments:
+Yes, AI was used for fixing spelling mistakes, weirdly structured sentences, writing some of the explanations and for some improvement suggestions.
+All of the core content and information is sourced from the Arch Wiki, Forum/Blog posts and GitHub issues.
+All of the formatting was done by hand in Obsidian with Markdown.
+Emojis were used to really make the important information stand out (even though i hate them myself).
 ___
 # 1. My Setup
-CPU: Intel Core i9-10900K @ 5.1 GHz
+**CPU:** Intel Core i9-10900K @ 5.1 GHz

-GPU: AMD Radeon RX 6700 XT
+**GPU:** AMD Radeon RX 6700 XT

-RAM: 32GB @ 3333 MHz
+**RAM:** 32GB @ 3333 MHz

-OS: EndeavourOS (Arch)
+**OS:** EndeavourOS (Arch)

-Kernel: 6.16.12-lqx
+**Kernel:** 6.16.12-lqx

-Dekstop Environment: KDE Plasma 6
+**Dekstop Environment:** KDE Plasma 6

-Display Server: Wayland
+**Display Server:** Wayland

 *I can only guarantee for similar OS/Kernel setups!
 If your setup is vastly different, proceed with caution.*
 ___
 # 2. Is this guide even worth your time?
 (Performance comparison)

-Map used for benchmarking: [https://steamcommunity.com/sharedfiles/filedetails/?id=3240880604](https://steamcommunity.com/sharedfiles/filedetails/?id=3240880604)
+**Map used for benchmarking: [https://steamcommunity.com/sharedfiles/filedetails/?id=3240880604](https://steamcommunity.com/sharedfiles/filedetails/?id=3240880604)

 | **Optimizations**                  | **AVG FPS** | **P1 FPS**  |
 | ---------------------------------- | ----------- | ----------- |